LukeWinikates/homebridge-sleepme/README.md

 ## Automation Examples

-* Automatically turn your dock ON, but only if you're home.
+* Automatically turn your dock ON at bedtime, but only if you're home.
-* Automatically turn your dock ON immediately, if you return home after the above automation's time.
+* Automatically turn your dock ON immediately, if you return home after bedtime.
 * Automatically turn your dock OFF in the morning when a presence sensor detects that you've left the bedroom.
 * Adjust the temperature of your dock based on the temperature in your bedroom or outside.
 * Have Siri remind you to top off the water in your dock once per day if the water level is low.